Awards

 About the SNA Awards

 The SNA Awards program highlights the outstanding and important work of SNA members and state affiliates.
 Members and state associations are eligible for a variety of honors that recognize their achievements in school foodservice, leadership, membership recruitment and professional development.
-Nominations must have been submitted online by Wednesday, March 1, 2023.

 There are SNA awards to recognize every member type: